tinkerbell/tinkerbell-docs/docs/setup/local-vagrant.md

 deploy_tink-server_1   tink-server                      Up (healthy)   0.0.0.0:42113->42113/tcp, 0.0.0.0:42114->42114/tcp
 ```

 At this point, you might want to open a ssh connection to show logs from the Provisioner, because it will show what the `tink-server` is doing through the rest of the setup.
-Open a new terminal, ssh in to the provisioner as you did before, and run `docker-compose logs` to tail logs.
+Open a new terminal, ssh in to the provisioner as you did before, and run `docker-compose logs -f` to tail logs.

 ```
 cd sandbox/deploy/vagrant
 vagrant ssh provisioner
-cd /vagrant && source .env && cd deploy docker-compose logs -f tink-server boots nginx
+cd /vagrant/compose && source .env
+docker-compose logs -f tink-server boots hegel
 ```

 Later in the tutorial you can check the logs from `tink-server` in order to see the execution of the workflow.